Substance Abuse / Chemical Dependence

 The symptoms of substance abuse may resemble other medical problems or psychiatric conditions.
 Always consult your child's physician for a diagnosis.

 A pediatrician, psychiatrist, or qualified mental health professional usually diagnoses substance abuse in adolescents.
 However, adolescent substance abuse is believed by some to be the most commonly missed pediatric diagnosis.
 Adolescents who use drugs are most likely to visit a physician's office with no obvious physical findings.
 Substance abuse problems are more likely to be discovered by physicians when adolescents are injured in accidents occurring while under the influence, or when they are brought for medical services because of intentional efforts to hurt themselves.
 Clinical findings often depend on the substance abused, the frequency of use, and the length of time since last used, and may include the following:

 Treatment for substance abuse/chemical dependence:

-Specific treatment for substance abuse/chemical dependence will be determined by your adolescent's physician based on:
+Specific treatment for substance abuse/chemical dependence will be determined by your child's physician based on: